pjd199/adventus/README.md

 # adventus

-_adventus_ is a command line utility (CLI) for downloading puzzle input files for Advent of Code (AOC).
-File can also be accesses within the code using the fetch function.
+_adventus_ is a set of helper functions for solving Advent of Code puzzles, including a command line utility (CLI) for downloading puzzle input files.

+## API
+Files can be accessed within the code using the fetch function.

 ```python